 More than you probably want or need to know.

-Craig Houghton is currently available for fine-art commissions and illustration jobs.
-His proficiency across a number of mediums and
+Ciara Houghton is currently available for fine-art commissions and illustration jobs.
+Her proficiency across a number of mediums and

 About the Artist